cantikapf/IR-study-companion/_chapters/022-introduction-to-security-studies/020-realism-security.md

 title: Realism In Security Studies
 slug: realism-security
 abstract: Realism theory in security studies concept
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---

 ## Introduction to Realism

-Realism is one of the major theoretical perspectives in the study of international relations.
-It emphasizes the competitive and conflictual side of international politics, arguing that the fundamental nature of international politics is defined by power politics among states in an anarchic international system.
+Realism is one of the major theoretical perspectives in the study of **international** relations.
+It emphasizes the competitive and conflictual side of **international politics**, arguing that the fundamental nature of international politics is defined by **power** politics among **states** in an anarchic **international system**.

 According to realism, states are the most important actors in the international system.
 The key assumptions of realism include: